 Natural gas distribution

 We are the major natural gas distributor in Manitoba.
-Using a vast network of transmission and distribution pipelines, we deliver natural gas to 276,858 customers in nearly 100 communities across southern Manitoba.
+Using a vast network of transmission and distribution pipelines, we deliver natural gas to 279,268 customers in 130 communities across southern Manitoba.

-In an average year, about 1.8 billion cubic metres of natural gas are delivered through our system.
-Nearly 100 per cent of that natural gas is brought in from Alberta by a main-line transmission pipeline owned by TransCanada Pipelines Limited (TCPL).
+In an average year, over a billion cubic metres of natural gas are delivered through our system.
+Nearly 100% of that natural gas is brought in from Alberta by a main-line transmission pipeline owned by TransCanada Pipelines Limited (TCPL).

 Transmission & distribution